Complaints Handling Procedure

 - An appropriate and proportionate reduction in our fees

-5. At this stage, if you are still not satisfied, you should contact us again.
+- At this stage, if you are still not satisfied, you should contact us again.
 With your consent, arrangements will then be made for a member of the Solicitors Sole Practitioners Group or the local Law Society or another solicitor to review your complaint.
-You will be advised of how long this will likely take.
+You will be advised of how long this is likely to take.

-8. Alternative complaints bodies (such as ProMediate: www.promediate.co.u) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
+- Alternative complaints bodies (such as ProMediate; www.promediate.co.uk) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.

 If we have to change any of the timescales above, we will let you know and explain why.